grafana/jsonnet-libs/README.md

 * `promeditor`: PromQL query editor with tab-completion.

 * `promvt`: Prometheus Visual Toolkit–A web application to help you get insights into your Prometheus usage and instrumentation.

 * [`promtail`](promtail/): A logging agent that uses Prometheus' service discovery.

+* [`klumps`](klumps/): Kubernetes/Linux USE Method with Prometheus: a set of recording rules and Grafana dashboards.

 ## LICENSE